justinjabo250/Using-the-Gradio-application-and-machine-learning-project-forecast-and-analyze-customer-Churn/README.md

 ## Modeling

-The unbalanced nature of the data was considered when evaluating models throughout the modeling phase.
-The AUC score would be the ideal performance evaluation estimator since it offers a fair evaluation for unbalanced datasets.
+Throughout the modeling process, the inconsistent pattern of the data was taken into account while assessing the models.
+Since the AUC score provides a fair assessment for unbalanced datasets, it would be the perfect estimator for performance evaluations.

-Area Under the Curve (AUC) was used to assess the performance of the six models that weren't selected.
+The six models that were not chosen were evaluated for performance using Area Under the Curve (AUC).

 - **Logistic Regression**
 - **Decision Tree**